solana-program/program-metadata/README.md

 #### Authority and Account Management

 By default your keypair that creates the metadata account will be its authority.
 You can change the authority by using the `set-authority` command.
 This can be useful when you don't want to update the metadata using the program authority going forward or if you use a multisig to create the metadata account for example.
-(Multisig instructions see further down)
+(Multisig instructions see further down) For canonical metadata accounts the upgrade authority can always claim back the metadata account if it is not immutable.
+For non-canonical metadata accounts the authority can not be changed because the PDA is derived from that authority.

 - Set a new authority:
   `npx @solana-program/program-metadata set-authority <seed> <program-id> --new-authority <pubkey>`